Top 10 Free Things To Do in Malacca

 If you're looking for an easy, stress-free and affordable family getaway this festive season, head up north to Malacca and immerse yourself in its charming culture and history.

-The activities listed below are perfect for a weekend trip; for tips on how to get to Malacca by coach, click here.
+The activities listed below are perfect for a weekend trip.
+To find our more about express bus to Malacca, click here.

 1. Malacca's Historic Districts